Aashna707/ai-seo-content-production-research/research/linkedin-posts/rand-fishkin-posts.md

 **Relevance to AI SEO:**
 This post is essential for understanding why SEO content strategy must evolve.
-If AI Overviews are absorbing more searches without producing clicks, content must now be optimized for *being cited inside AI answers*, not just for driving traffic.
+If AI Overviews are absorbing more searches without producing clicks; content must now be optimized for *being cited inside AI answers*, not just for driving traffic.
 This is the foundational argument for GEO and AEO as disciplines.

-Research Score: 5/5.
+**Research Score:** 5/5.

 ---